 Review of the incident record and documentation shall include the following:

 1. Review tracked documents of the Security or Privacy Incident to evaluate the following:

 2. Learn from Security or Privacy Incidents and improve the response process.
 Security or Privacy Incidents must be recorded, and a post incident review conducted.
 Identify the impact of Security or Privacy Incidents and outline pain points for future security investments.
 The following details must be retained:

 B. Retention and Review of Data Breaches Record& Documentation

 It shall be the responsibility of the iCIMS Privacy, under SIRT oversight, to notify impacted parties about a Data Breach and to establish a record of the Data Breach with sufficient information to provide a report for regulatory and/or forensic purposes.
 The Data Breach record shall be verified during the follow up process to ensure that it documents:

-C. Periodic Evaluation of the Programme
+C. Periodic Evaluation of the Program

 The processes surrounding incident response shall be periodically reviewed and evaluated for effectiveness.
-This also involves appropriate training of resources expected to respond to Security or Privacy Events and Incidents, as well as the training of the general population regarding the organisation’s expectation of them, relative to security responsibilities.
+This also involves appropriate training of resources expected to respond to Security or Privacy Events and Incidents, as well as the training of the general population regarding the organization’s expectation of them, relative to security responsibilities.

 Incident Response Procedures 6SEPTEMBER2021